blish-hud/blishhud.com/docs/markers/attributes/bounce.md

 ## Description

-*Allows a marker to "bounce" triggered.*
+*Allows a marker to "bounce" when triggered.*

 | Attribute | Data Type | Example | Description |
 |-|-|-|-|